reisap/Docker-learn/help.md

    its about delivery service you can provide in kubernetes

 ### Docker Compose
-1. Simplifies local development by allowing you to run multiple containers at once.
+1. Simplify local development by allowing you to run multiple containers at once.
 2. Uses a manifest file to declare your application's dependencies and run them in a local Docker network.
 3. Prevents you from having to run multiple docker CLI commands to start multiple containers.